 The Art – Adelicia was an avid art collector with her second husband Joseph and they even donated pieces of their collection to prominent art fairs like the 1880 Nashville Centennial and the 1884 New Orleans World Fair.
 You can arrange a tour with the museum’s curator of collections to view Adelicia’s art and gain further insight into the works and their historic importance.

 One of the best ways to visit Belmont Mansion, which is located just south of Nashville’s Music Row and Vanderbilt University, is aboard Old Town Trolley’s Belmont Mansion Package.
-You’ll enjoy unlimited hop on hop off re-boarding at 15 Old Town Trolley Stops throughout Nashville with a fully narrated tour.
+You’ll enjoy unlimited hop on hop off re-boarding at all Old Town Trolley Stops throughout Nashville with a fully narrated tour.
 This is positioned in proximity to over 100 points of interest across the city.
 The Trolley and Belmont Mansion Package also includes admission to the Belmont Mansion.